 Tom reminded me that at any given moment, don’t we have hundreds of new readers stopping by to grab a snippet of that which we espouse in our endless ramblings?
 They may not as yet have grasped the flow of opinions and ideas that fly off these pages day after day.

 To satisfy Tom over my supposed incomplete post yesterday, I agreed, albeit tentatively, to share what I had imagined my retirement years long before we decided to travel the world.
 After all, we decided in January 2012 and left Minnesota on October 31, 2102, less than 10 months later.

-By the end of November, I awoke one morning and for the first time in decades, I could stand, walk and maneuver without pain in my back and legs.
+By the end of November, I awoke one morning, and for the first time in decades, I could stand, walk and maneuver without pain in my back and legs.
 It was indeed a miracle.
-Only a few months later, Tom asked me if I’d like to travel the world now that I was pain-free and we unsure as to how long that would last, we began planning the adventure.
+Only a few months later, Tom asked me if I’d like to travel the world now that I was pain-free, and we, unsure as to how long that would last, began planning the adventure.